 Seasonal changes and highlights

 On our most popular cruise "Around Mull: Inlets and Islands" guests love to go ashore from April to July to see nesting puffins and other seabirds at close quarters.
 On all our cruise itineraries, from August onwards, puffins, guillemots and razorbills are at sea and can easily be spotted floating in groups on the water or flying by, sometimes almost within touching distance.

 From April to October, Golden and Sea Eagles are seen, with the ever-present gannets diving around our vessels and manx shearwaters skimming the waves.
 Nearer the shoreline, osprey, hen harriers and short-eared owls are common.
 Dolphins and otters are always around with basking sharks and Minke whales putting in an appearance from July onwards.

 Red deer and wild goats are common, with deer being most visible and audible in the rutting season on our October cruises.
 There are plenty of pine marten and red squirrels around on land, but not always easily seen.
-The picture of the pine marten was taken by a sharp -eyed guest on the shore at Corran Ferry on our "Heritage and Wildlife of Mull and Glencoe" cruise.

 Natural environment, natural larder

 The pristine waters of Argyll and the Isles provides some of the best seafood in the world which is served on board our vessels.
 Our vessels call in at producers en route for fresh mussels and fish, drop our own lobster pots and fish for mackerel from the decks.
 Dont worry if seafood isn't for you - we also provide beef, venison and lamb from the hills of Argyll and the Isles as well as a great range of other enticing food and drink products, including vegetarian and special diets.